 *T. S. Elliot (his works of criticism and Murder in the Cathedral)

 *Poems of Ezra Pound

 *Wyndham Lewis Time and Western Man

 *Aldous Huxley Do What You Will (I don’t know what he thought of this book or if he spent much time taking Fabians seriously.
-Most of his comments about Huxley in his letters tend to be negative.
-Adding to my reading listhttps://www.ixquick.com/do/dsearch?query=Aldous+Huxley+Do+What+You+Will&cat=web&pl=opensearch&language=english
+A later comment about Huxley in this book was negative.)
+Adding to reading list:

 *Thomas Wolfe Of Time and the River

 . . . and many others . .

 McLuhan was depressed as he prepared for his exams, but was successful.
 He received his Cambridge BA on June 23, 1936, and went back home to Canada that summer after having accepted a one-year position at the University of Wisconsin (p.
 7).

 The letters included in the first section of the book are from 1931 to 1936, mostly from his stay at Cambridge, and include ones to his mother Elsie McLuhan.

 A June 1932 letter (p.
 11) indicates that he was a huge fan of G. K. Chesterton.
 As the editor indicates (p.
 10), McLuhan expresses strong feelings towards Catholicism and away from Puritanism / Calvinism.
 He calls Goethe a barbarian after reading his autobiography (p.
 11).